 Follow these steps to get a breast pump from your insurance…

 - Visit 1Natural Way.
 They’ve made the process super simple and have a wide selection of really great pumping accessories.

-- Fill out their qualification form.
+- Click ‘Get Started Now’.
 Have your insurance card ready so you can upload a picture of it after filling out the form.

 - 1Natural Way will determine your eligibility–meaning, they will find out if your insurance works with them.
 They will also determine if your insurance requires a co-pay for your pump (most don’t).

-- You will then receive an email where you can select your breast pump style options – including an option to add on the Petunia Pickle Bottom pump bag.
+- You will then receive an email where you can select your breast pump style options.

 - 1Natural Way will obtain a prescription for the pump on your behalf.
 This is another great thing about 1Natural Way, they will obtain the prescription for you!

 I’ve created a free e-mail course to help you get breastfeeding started on the right foot!
 Click the image below for more info.